 A lot of children love jigsaw puzzles and this should be encouraged as there are so many benefits to playing jigsaw puzzles for 3 – 5 year olds (and even older!)
 Here’s the main ones.

 The nature of jigsaws is that they should be a bit of a challenge.
-By allowing our children to face challenges in play, allows them a safe space to develop their problem-solving capabilities.
+By allowing our children to face challenges in play, it allows them a safe space to develop their problem-solving capabilities.

 2. Develops Fine Motor Skills

 Fine Motor skill is the coordination of small muscles, in movements—usually involving the synchronization of hands and fingers.
 Jigsaw puzzles are perfect for this.